-When compared with neighbouring municipalities (Figure 6), a relatively high proportion of the City of Yarra landscape is attributable to native vegetation cover.
-This is almost as high as the City of Banyule, with its much less urbanised landscape.
+When compared to neighbouring municipalities (Figure 8), a relatively high proportion (approximately 11%) of the City of Yarra landscape is attributable to native vegetation cover.
+This is almost as high as the City of Banyule, with it's' less urban landscape.
 Of Yarra's native vegetation cover, 6% occurs within public land, leaving approximately 5% cover within private land.
-While this provides a good base from which to work, this is well below recommended percentages for landscape vegetation cover and there are good opportunities for increasing the cover of native vegetation within council's open spaces.
-It is recommended that a benchmark of 20% native vegetation cover is the accepted amount to sustain woodland bird communities.
+While this provides a good base from which to work, this is well below recommended percentages for landscape vegetation cover and there are good opportunities for increasing the cover of native vegetation within council's open spaces (a benchmark of 20% native vegetation cover is the accepted amount to sustain woodland bird communities).